Dynamically Optimized Super-Robust Nonadiabatic Holonomic Quantum Gates Based on Superconducting Circuits: Conventional holonomic gates

-For these two segments, the corresponding evolution operators are thus $ U_{1}= \mathrm{exp}(-i\int_{0}^{\tau_{1}}\mathcal{H}(t)dt)$ and $ U_{2}= \mathrm{exp}(-i\int_{\tau_{1}}^{\tau}\mathcal{H}(t)dt)$.
-As shown in Fig.~\ref{fig2}(a), during the first half of the evolution, the evolution starts from the north pole of the Bloch sphere and travels to the south pole along a given longitude.
-At the end of the evolution, it goes back to the north pole along another longitude ($\gamma_{g}$ away from the original one) to finish the cyclic evolution.
+In these two segments, the corresponding evolution operators are $ U_{1}= \mathrm{exp}(-i\int_{0}^{\tau_{1}}\mathcal{H}(t)dt)$ and $ U_{2}= \mathrm{exp}(-i\int_{\tau_{1}}^{\tau}\mathcal{H}(t)dt)$.
+As shown in Fig.~\ref{fig2}(a), during the first half of the evolution, the evolution starts from the north pole and travels to the south pole along a given longitude.
+At the end of the second half of the evolution, it goes back to the north pole along another longitude ($\gamma_{g}$ away from the original one) to finish the cyclic evolution.
 Finally, $|b\rangle$ acquires a pure geometric phase $\gamma_g$.
-Meanwhile, during the whole process, the dark state $|d\rangle$ does not change, because it always decouples from the dynamics.
+Meanwhile, during the whole process, the dark state $|d\rangle$ does not change, because it always decouples from the system.
 Then, in the dressed states basis spanned by $\{|b\rangle, |d\rangle\}$, the holonomic gate is thus